Noob-2-pro/slot_schedular_flutter/README.md

 # time_slot_maker

 A new Flutter project.

-an app module to schedule slots and book slots
+An app module to schedule slots and book slots for appointment booking feature

 ## Getting Started